WIFE.org

 Go through your checkbook and credit card statements for the past year and list each check or itemized credit card charge in its proper category.
 Add the amounts in each category, and you will have a summary of your spending by category for the past year.

-3. Create your budget for the coming year.
+3. Setting up your budget for the coming year.

 Decide where you can cut back, and by how much, and subtract the changes from the category totals.
 Divide the revised amounts by 12 to arrive at your preliminary monthly budget.
 Compare the total of all expenses with your monthly income, and adjust the expenses as necessary until your monthly budget equals your monthly income.
 Be sure you allocate as much as possible to the category "savings and investments"; 10-15 percent of your gross income is ideal.
 Getting the inflow and outgo to agree may take some doing, but persevere until your budget balances.